Marcolry/Dice-probability-of-2-Node.js/README.md

 # Dice-probability-of-2-Node.js
-How many times you can get 2 if you roll a dice 1 000 000 times (or how many times you want)
+How many times can you get 2 if you roll a dice 1 000 000 times (or how many times you want) ?